DIAMOND FLUORESCENCE, POLISH & SYMMETRY

 If a diamond has no scratches or very minor ones, the polish is of excellent calibre

 Scratches, lines, burn marks created by excessive heat, or rough girdles could downgrade the polish rating of a diamond.

-When the facets of a diamond are well balanced and aligned, the stone has symmetry, which is critical to creating optimal brilliance and scintillation.
+When the facets of a diamond are well balanced and aligned, the stone has excellent symmetry, which is critical in creating optimal brilliance and scintillation.

 Errors in symmetry include facets that are not properly aligned, improperly shaped facets, or an off-centre table reduce brilliance

 Symmetry is particularly important when choosing a fancy shape diamond.